mikechambers/dcli/src/dclis/README.md

     -i, --id <id>
             User name or steam 64 id

-            User name (for Xbox, Playstation or Stadia) or steam 64 id : 00000000000000000 (17 digit ID) for steam.
+            User name (for Xbox, Playstation or Stadia) or steam 64 id for Steam / pc : 00000000000000000 (17 digit ID) for steam.
+    -o, --output <output>
+            Format for command output

+            Valid values are default (Default) and tsv.

+            tsv outputs in a tab (\t) seperated format of columns with lines ending in a new line character (\n).
+            [default: default]
     -p, --platform <platform>
             Platform for specified id

-            Platform for specified id.
             Valid values are: xbox, playstation, stadia or steam
 ```

-Valid platforms are xbox, playstation, steam and stadia.
+Valid platforms are:
+* xbox
+* playstation
+* steam
+* stadia

+Id is either an Xbox, or PSN gamertag, a Stadia gamertag in the form of NAME#ID, or a 17 digit, Steam 64 Steam ID.

 ### Examples

-Retrieve membership id for a player on xbox and print the url for the API call:
+#### Search for member id for a player on xbox
 ```
 dclis --id mesh --platform xbox
 ```